Annual Report 2024

 -

 Church planting using an organic, home-based approach.
-A church, led by the Country Director, met for worship, prayer, Bible study, breaking of bread and fellowship meals according to the New Testament pattern of Acts chapter two.
+A church, led by the Country Director, met weekly for worship, prayer, Bible study, breaking of bread and fellowship meals according to the New Testament pattern of Acts chapter two.
+CCC contributed to travel expenses when the church undertook an evangelistic mission in Tbong Khmum province and provided a grant for the purchase of hymnbooks.

 -

 Support for a village church.
 The CCC team visited the church each month and participated in its Sunday meetings.
-CCC provided a grant to enable a disabled child and her family to travel to and from church meetings.
+CCC contributed to the cost of special events, such as a baptism and a Christmas celebration.

 -

 Serving the poor and needy.
-The CCC team made monthly visits to a café, where they invited passing needy people to join them for a meal.
-CCC also made miscellaneous grants to people in need, for example, assisting with childbirth and funeral costs.
+The CCC team visited a café, where they invited passing needy people to join them for a meal.
+CCC also made miscellaneous grants to people in need, for example, assisting with medical and childbirth costs.

 -

 Support for widows.
-CCC made monthly grants to four elderly widows with low incomes.
-One of these ladies died, and CCC helped defray her funeral costs.
+CCC made monthly grants to elderly widows with low incomes.

 CCC continued its support for the Cambodia for Christ (CfC) sports ministry, which aims to keep teenage boys away from drugs and criminal gangs by enrolling them in football teams.
 CfC also runs football teams for girls and younger boys.
 CCC made regular grants to help pay for the running costs of this ministry, as well as providing some financial support for its director.